MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - Resource utilization, or amounts and types of resources used.
 - Capacity, or maximum limits.

+For more information about the performance efficiency pillar of the Azure Well-Architected Framework, see [Performance efficiency principles](/azure/architecture/framework/scalability/principles).

+## Assess performance efficiency in your IoT workload

+To assess your IoT workload against the Well-Architected Framework Performance Efficiency pillar, complete the performance efficiency questions for IoT workloads in the [Azure Well-Architected Review assessment](/assessments/?mode=pre-assessment&id=azure-architecture-review).
+After the assessment identifies key performance efficiency recommendations for your IoT solution, use the following content to help implement the recommendations.

+## Best practices for IoT performance efficiency

-IoT systems include device, edge, and cloud components, and can connect millions of devices from multiple geographical regions and send millions of messages per minute.
-To address the specific performance efficiency challenges for IoT solutions:
+IoT systems range from millions of small devices connected to the cloud, to industrial solutions where a few powerful servers act as gateways for cloud connectivity.
+The following practices address the specific performance efficiency challenges for IoT solutions:

-- Run performance testing in the scope of development.

-  Be aware of the complexity of having sensors, devices, and gateways in geographically different locations with different characteristics, speed, and reliability of communication.
-Plan for this complexity in your testing and make sure to test for failure scenarios like network disconnect.
-Plan for stress and load testing of all device, edge and cloud components in your IoT solution.
+- **Test for performance.** Be aware of the complexity of having sensors, devices, and gateways in geographically different locations with different characteristics, speed, and reliability of communication.
+Plan for this complexity in your testing, and make sure to test for failure scenarios like network disconnection.
+Do stress and load testing of all device, edge, and cloud components in your IoT solution.

-- Continuously monitor the application and supporting infrastructure.

-  Monitor the IoT solution with several types of devices in multiple geographical regions.
-Use a distributed monitoring solution that balances the amount of information monitored and sent to the cloud against memory and performance costs.
+- **Continuously monitor.** To monitor different types of devices in multiple geographical regions, use a distributed monitoring solution.
+Balance the amount of information monitored and sent to the cloud against memory and performance costs.
 Tune transmission for diagnostic scenarios, and monitor at multiple levels and layers.
 Expose gateway metrics for industrial or gateway-enabled solutions.

-- Invest in capacity planning.

-  An IoT solution can start with a few hundred devices or messages and grow to millions of devices and messages per minute.
-Cloud services can often be scaled to an increase in load, but for IoT devices and gateways, the situation can be more complex.
-These devices are often designed before the solution is finalized.
-In industrial IoT or similar industries, device lifespan can be measured in decades.
+- **Plan for capacity.** An IoT solution can start with a few hundred devices or messages and grow to millions of devices and messages per minute.
+You can easily scale cloud services to an increase in load, but the situation can be more complex for IoT devices and gateways.
+IoT devices can be designed or deployed before the solution is finalized.
+Industrial IoT or similar industries can measure device lifespan in decades.
 Updating capacity by replacing devices is costly.
 In these scenarios, it's especially important to plan ahead.

-## Assess performance efficiency in your IoT workload

-To assess your IoT workload against the Well-Architected Framework Performance Efficiency pillar, complete the performance efficiency questions for IoT workloads in the [Azure Well-Architected Review assessment](/assessments/?mode=pre-assessment&id=azure-architecture-review).
-After the assessment identifies key performance efficiency recommendations for your IoT solution, use the following content to help implement the recommendations.

 ## Architectural layers